-Example of a command line for using cu: cu -s 9600 -c/dev/ttyS1
+Example of a command line for using cu: cu -s 9600 -c/dev/ttyS1 Example of a command line for using tip: tip -9600 /dev/ttyS1

 5.1.2 Connecting Over a LAN

 You can reach your router from the LAN over the \rightarrow telnet service.
 Telnet is normally available on every PC.
 To be able to reach your router over the LAN, it should already have an \rightarrow IP address and \rightarrow netmask.
 If this is not the case and your router has therefore not yet been configured, you have two options: